Collet-Eckmann maps in the unicritical family: Promotion

 At this time we may have to delete parameters that returns too deep at time $N$ in comparison to the starting map.
 Let $C_1 > 1$ be given and consider those $c \in \QQ$ such that

 This means that we delete parameters of measure

-which can be made arbitrarily small if $N$ is large enough.
+Here, since $\alpha_N(c_0)$ is bounded, $\delta_0 = \delta_0(N)$ can be made arbitrarily small given $N$ large enough.
 We make the deletion so that the smallest collection of whole partition elements are deleted (this means that we may delete a little more than necessary).
 The remaining parameters are partitioned into partition elements as above.
 Each of these partition elements, containing $c$, is denoted by $A_N(c)$.
 Sometimes we just write $A_N$.
 However, note that $A_{N-1} = \QQ$ (there is no partition before time $N$).

-After this time $N$ we lose this kind of dependence on the starting orbit.
-So we need to control recurrence rates so that we do not lose a lot of derivative growth.
+After this time $N$ we lose this kind of dependence on the starting orbit, hence we need to control the rate of recurrence in order to not lose too much growth of the derivative.